Plugin Types

 2. ./lib/plugins/ - Compiled plugins

-3. $BSB_PLUGIN_DIR/ - External plugin directory (for Docker)
+3. $BSB_PLUGIN_DIRS/ - External plugin directories, comma-separated (for Docker)

 4. node_modules/ - npm-installed plugins

-Name your plugin folder with the appropriate prefix: events-*, logging-*, config-*, or metrics-*.
+Name your plugin folder with the appropriate prefix: events-*, observable-*, or config-*.